notjuliee/ArduController/README.md

 # Usage

 Flash `ArduController.ini` to an ArduBoy.
-This was tested on the Kickstarted Edition, but it should work on all of them.
+This was tested on the Kickstarter Edition, but it should work on all of them.

 To flash a custom profile, use